-You will be offered the option to apply for fast-tracking within 24 hours
+We can arrange your initial visit or video call.
+If suitable, you will be offered the option to apply for fast-tracking within 24 hours.

-We will contact you to confirm that you agree to the fast track timelines.
-Your fast track assessor will be appointed.
+We will contact you to confirm that you agree to the fast track timelines, and we’ll appoint your fast track assessor.

 This will start as soon as your assessor is appointed.
 The assessment process will include references, DBS and medical checks.

-You will be visited by a member of our local fostering agency will share details about your application and identify any additional training needs.
+You’ll be visited by a member of our local fostering agency, who will collate details about your application and identify any additional training needs.

-You will hear the outcome of your application within 3 to 5 days of your panel appearance.
+You’ll hear the outcome of your application within three to five days of your Panel appearance.

 Once we have received your formal application to foster, we will aim to have a date to appear before our independent fostering panel within eight weeks of the date of your application.